asilverlight/Tool-Light/README.md

 Then, run the code in `Tool-Light/evaluation/evaluate_all_datas.sh` to evaluate the performance of the model.
 Here, we evaluate the **F1 score** and the **LLM-as-Judge** metric.

+More details for evaluation can be found in [ARPO](https://github.com/RUC-NLPIR/ARPO).

 5. For the measurement of the **Efficiency** and **Necessity** metrics, please run `evaluate/calculate_metrics.sh`:
 ```bash
 export PYTHONPATH=/path/to/Tool-Light/:$PYTHONPATH